winniemzhao/winniemzhao/README.md

 <h1 align="center">Hi 👋, I'm Winnie</h1>
 <h3 align="center">A fullstack developer with a passion for web accessibility</h3>

-🔭 I’m currently working on [Requipment (a free marketplace for sharing gently used rehabilitation equipment)](https://github.com/winniemzhao/requipment)
+🔭 I’m currently working on [REquipment (a free marketplace for sharing gently used rehabilitation equipment)](https://github.com/winniemzhao/requipment)

 🌱 I’m currently learning **React, WCAG guidelines, ARIA, and earning a certificate in Information Accessibility Design & Policy**